-As soon as possible after title has been checked and the search letter replies have been reviewed, Parslows Jersey conveyancers will attend on site.
-The purpose of the site visit is to ensure that the company’s sale contract corresponds with the circumstances on site.
+As soon as possible after title has been checked and the search letter replies have been reviewed, Parslows Jersey conveyancers will attend onsite.
+The purpose of the site visit is to ensure that the company’s sale contract corresponds with the circumstances onsite.
 We will thereafter discuss any defects and or issues with you.
-In some circumstances it may be necessary to request that any such defects be dealt with by the Company or a neighbour, or to obtain defective title insurance cover.
+In some circumstances, it may be necessary to request that any such defects be dealt with by the Company or a neighbour, or to obtain defective title insurance cover.

-In order to buy share transfer property in Jersey that you intend to occupy, you must hold a valid registration card providing entitlement to purchase.
+To buy share transfer property in Jersey that you intend to occupy, you must hold a valid registration card providing entitlement to purchase.

-Thereafter we can advise you on the legal implications of entering into the bank’s security documents; for example what will happen if you do not keep up your loan repayments.
+Thereafter we can advise you on the legal implications of entering into the bank’s security documents; for example, what will happen if you do not keep up your loan repayments.